Riders pushing to get ATV park built in western Palm Beach County

 Palm Beach County proposed a project to build an ATV park out west at the county's 20-Mile Bend property years ago.
 Now some riders are pushing to get the plans into first gear.

-"This would give kids and adults a safe place within the county to operate those vehicles, which is exactly what we need," said rider Tyler Glock.
+"This would give kids and adults a safe place within the county to operate those vehicles, which is exactly what we need," rider Tyler Glock said.

 Glock has been in contact with the county and he said after 13-year-old Stanley Davis III died last month in Boynton Beach after losing control of his dirt bike during an attempted traffic stop, an ATV park is needed now more than ever.